-This fund was established by current HCC President Bill Messner and his wife Eleanor giving preference to nontraditional students with financial need.
+This fund was established by President Bill Messner and his wife Eleanor giving preference to GED students with financial need.

-The Putnams began the Catholic Scholarships for Negroes in 1948 in Springfield.
+Roger and Caroline Putnam founded Catholic Scholarships for Negroes in 1948 in Springfield.
 Their belief was that true merging of African-Americans into the mainstream of society could only come about with educational opportunities.
-This scholarship has been expanded to include Hispanic students and is targeted at graduates of the Springfield public or charter schools.
+This scholarship has been expanded to include Hispanic students and is intended for graduates of the Springfield public or charter schools.

-Mr. and Mrs. Anthony Quagliato endowed this scholarship in their son's memory for a current graduate of East Longmeadow High School, with preference given to a student who plans to enroll in business, electronics, or engineering.
+Anthony and Rosemarie Quagliato endowed this scholarship in their son's memory for a current graduate of East Longmeadow High School or a resident of East Longmeadow, with a preference given to a student who plans to enroll in business, electronics, or engineering.

 Yadu, as he was affectionately called, was a much-beloved member of the HCC math department.
 Yadu passed away in June 2002, and through widespread support from friends, faculty and HCC employees, a scholarship was endowed in his memory for a student studying math, physics, or engineering.

-Members of the family who owned the land on which Holyoke Community College's beautiful 165-acre campus now resides, the Sheehans graciously endowed these scholarships for students with financial need.
+Members of the Sheehan family, who once ran a dairy farm on the land where Holyoke Community College's beautiful 165-acre campus now resides, graciously endowed these scholarships in memory of Cornelius and Mary Sheehan for students with financial need.